yuvicc/differential-bitcoin-kernel/doc/policy/packages.md

 The following rules are only enforced for packages to be submitted to the mempool (not enforced for test accepts):

-* Packages must be child-with-unconfirmed-parents packages.
-This also means packages must contain at least 2 transactions. (#22674)
+* Packages must be child-with-parents packages.
+This also means packages must contain at least 1 transaction. (#31096)

    - *Rationale*: This allows for fee-bumping by CPFP.
 Allowing multiple parents makes it possible to fee-bump a batch of transactions.
 Restricting packages to a defined topology is easier to